About social enterprise

 SEWF believes social enterprises should aspire to the highest ethical business standards and corporate citizenship.
-This includes, for example, respecting suppliers by paying them on time, developing a social enterprise supply chain, and valuing staff by treating them well and paying a living wage.
+This includes, for example, respecting suppliers by paying them on time, developing a social enterprise supply chain, avoiding ingredients and materials with known health and environmental risks and valuing staff by treating them well and paying a living wage.
 If social enterprise hopes to be a business model for a sustainable global economy, then treating people well is fundamental.

 Social enterprises should also be transparent and clear in the ways they report the use of their surpluses and how they measure their annual social impact.
 In this sector, how organisations do business should be just as important as what business they do.